The 9 Major CPG Industry Trends Of 2021

 7. Sustainability and Brand Values

-Based on a January 2019 survey by Hotwire, 47% of internet users said they'd switched products or services after a company violated their personal values.
+In a January 2019 survey by Hotwire, 47% of internet users said they'd switched products or services after a company violated their personal values.

 Specifically, the top reasons listed were protecting the environment, lack of transparency, and climate change.